 Passed away at Naples North Community Hospital in Naples, Florida on September 8, 2019 after a brief illness.
 She was 93 years old, a 20-year snowbird resident and a 5-year full time resident of Naples, Florida.

 Tanny was born May 28, 1926 in Chicago, Illinois, and was the pride and joy to her father, Dr. Lemuel E. Day, a beloved physician, and Lucile McCurdy Day, a nurse and homemaker.

-She attended Coe College in Cedar Rapids, Iowa, earning a Liberal Art’s degree.
-Tanny then attended Duke University in Durham, North Carolina and earned a master’s degree in physical therapy.
+She attended Coe College in Cedar Rapids, Iowa, earning a Bachelor of Science degree.
+Tanny then attended Duke University in Durham, North Carolina and earned a graduate degree in physical therapy.
 After graduating she worked as a registered physical therapist in Salt Lake City, Utah and eventually San Francisco, California.
 Tanny loved her physical therapy career, practicing for more than 45 years.
 She specialized in polio, geriatric and veterans care.